slowernews/hamster-system/README.md

 ####Briefings:

-- a list of actions is called *briefing*.
+- a list of tasks is called *briefing*.
 Briefings are managed in one Evernote notebook.

 ####Notes: